What is invoice processing: Key invoicing steps explained

 Best practices to improve your invoice processing workflow

 No matter the size of your business, there are always ways to make invoice processing smoother and more efficient.
-Here are some key steps to help you refine your workflow and reduce friction along the way:
+Here are some invoicing best practices to help you refine your workflow and reduce friction along the way:

 For small businesses: